plone/training/mastering-plone/volto_theming.rst

    Code for the beginning of this chapter::

-       git checkout *TODO*
+       git checkout overrides

    Code for the end of this chapter::

-        git checkout *TODO*
+        git checkout theming

 To develop our theme, we can use Semantic UI.
 There are two cases:

 * Some attributes like the overall font that are covered by Semantic UI variables.
 * The other case is styling of for example listing news that needs some custom CSS rules.

 We start with the first case and change the font to another Google font, Lato.